Feast of the

-Feast of the Assumption of Mary, Years A, B & C
+Feast of the Assumption of Mary, August 15, annually

 The book of Revelation was written to encourage persecuted Christians to keep the faith.
 Its language is highly symbolic, partly to disguise its meanings from the persecutors.
 The "ark of God's covenant" mentioned in the first sentence refers to the ornate box in which ancient Israel had carried the stone tablets of their covenant with the Lord.